 - Ground Beef – Use 85/15 ground meat for tender and juicy meatballs.

 - Bread Crumbs – Italian bread crumbs add flavor and help the meatballs to retain essential moisture.
+I also like these garlic and herb bread crumbs because they add great flavor.

 - Eggs – Eggs act as a binder to hold their shape as they cook.